dcermak/pytest_container/source/usage.rst

 When such a container image is requested via any of the ``container_*`` fixtures, then the resulting data passed into the test function will have the attribute ``forwarded_ports`` set as well.
-This is a list of :py:class:`~pytest_container.container.PortForwarding` instances that have the property :py:attr:`~pytest_container.container.PortForwarding.host_port` set to the port that ``pytest_container`` used to expose the container's port:
+This is a list of :py:class:`~pytest_container.inspect.PortForwarding` instances that have the property :py:attr:`~pytest_container.inspect.PortForwarding.host_port` set to the port that ``pytest_container`` used to expose the container's port:

 .. code-block:: python